magic-wormhole/magic-wormhole/docs/api.md

 ## Sending Data

 The main purpose of a Wormhole is to send data.
-At any point after construction, callers can invoke `w.send(data)`.
+At any point after construction, callers can invoke `w.send_message(msg)`.
 This will queue the message if necessary, but (if all goes well) will eventually result in the peer getting a `received` event and the data being delivered to the application.

-Since Wormhole provides an ordered record pipe, each call to `w.send` will result in exactly one `received` event on the far side.
+Since Wormhole provides an ordered record pipe, each call to `w.send_message` will result in exactly one `received` event on the far side.
 Records are not split, merged, dropped, or reordered.

-Each side can do an arbitrary number of `send()` calls.
+Each side can do an arbitrary number of `send_message()` calls.
 The Wormhole is not meant as a long-term communication channel, but some protocols work better if they can exchange an initial pair of messages (perhaps offering some set of negotiable capabilities), and then follow up with a second pair (to reveal the results of the negotiation).
 The Rendezvous Server does not currently enforce any particular limits on number of messages, size of messages, or rate of transmission, but in general clients are expected to send fewer than a dozen messages, of no more than perhaps 20kB in size (remember that all these messages are temporarily stored in a SQLite database on the server).
 A future version of the protocol may make these limits more explicit, and will allow clients to ask for greater capacity when they connect (probably by passing additional "mailbox attribute" parameters with the `allocate`/`claim`/`open` messages).

 For bulk data transfer, see "transit.md", or the "Dilation" section below.